GustavoCodesAgain/FrontEndTest/README.md

 ## Run the aplication

-1. Execute in terminal the dev command 'npm run dev'
+1. Execute in terminal the dev command `npm run dev`

 After completing the aboce steps a browser window will open using the CRA APP located in `http://localhost:3000/`